kwahlberg/cs130a_Group_project/README.md

 This is a project for our cs130a class PHP programming.

 Add info as needed.
-just an average web form so far.
-10/23/17 i changed
+10/23/17 just an average web form so far.
+11/06/17 Added group3.php with classes for storing student data